 - Opportunities – more than you ever dreamed of in more areas than you now recognize.

 - … not to mention the increased warmth and ease you will feel in numerous social settings.

 Networking is something we do – or don’t do – all day long.
 When you discover that not networking takes at least as much energy as actually doing it (not knowing where to go for help or resources, dealing with anxiety over replacing a loss, and more) you are on the path to an expanded future.
 Because networking is a journey, not an action.

-Lynette Crane is a Minneapolis-based speaker, writer, and coach.
-She has more than 30 years’ experience in the field of stress and time management and personal growth.
-Her latest book is The Confident Introvert, written to help introverts overcome the stress of living in a culture that idealizes extroversion, so that they can thrive, and not just survive.Visit her website at http://www.creativelifechanges.com/ to see more in-depth articles and to view her programs.
+Lynette Crane is a Minneapolis-based nationally-acclaimed speaker, writer, and mentor to C-Suite introverts.
+She has more than 30 years’ experience in the field of helping “quietly brilliant people” (aka introverts) achieve their potential.
+She is the author of The Confident Introvert, written to help introverts overcome the stress of living in a culture that idealizes extroversion so that they can thrive, and not just survive.Visit her website at http://wordpress-476313-1496493.cloudwaysapps.com to see more in-depth articles and to view her programs.